The aim of this guide is to provide you with tips and simple to follow steps in styling your products for photo shoots.

 Creating interesting and appealing product photos is one way to convince the customer that the product is worth his money.
 But the photo should also be able to convey that the product is helpful, functional, and a must-have to the customer.

 Product photo styling is the method of conceptualizing or making a visual story involving your product.
 Without the aid of a photo stylist (which can be costly in most cases), you should be able to apply basic styling techniques that will appeal to customers and make them want to buy.

 A Few Tips For Styling A Product Shot

 (1) Place your product in its “natural environment”

-Below is a good example of proper placement of product.
-The beach shelter we sell is in its right environment and being used by beach-goers.
+Below is a good example of proper placement of the product.

 (2) Include complementary objects/things as props (for context)